 But I have tried this year and have figured out the best way for me to organize a unit: mood boards!

-The whole idea is to gather pictures, stickers, visuals, illustrations and even typography of items that interest you.
+The whole idea for an organized art teacher is to gather pictures, stickers, visuals, illustrations and even typography of items that interest you.
 I used Pinterest as a starting point, pinning then organizing themes into boards.

 For my State Farms and Fairs I found an adorable cow painting.
 The perspective was different and I knew that my older students would really enjoy drawing a cow from this angle and playing with pastels to achieve the dewy appearance that makes this artwork unique.